 A World Without Jesus

 Some may question why I have posted those links.
-My answer is to question ourselves and our personal walk with Jesus.
-I recently posted a blog about witnessing.
+My answer, to question ourselves and our personal walk with Jesus.
+I had previously posted a blog about witnessing.
 What I did not write in that blog was, what a witness is.
 A witness is a person who sees an event.
 A witness means to have knowledge of (an event or change) from personal observation or experience.
-Now, why do I mention that?
+Now why do I mention that?
 If we Christians would live our lives as Christ would have us to live, then there would be little to no reason for such hate and discontent in our society.

 Christians have allowed the sin and transgression in our society to run rampant and get worse over the years.
 Here are my questions to all Christians, regardless of race, creed, or national origin.